edwardhorsey/ffmpeg-scripts/README.md

 # ffmpeg-scripts

-A dump for FFMPEG commands I use on a day-to-day basis.
+A dump for FFMPEG commands I use day-to-day.

 ### MOV to MP4 (automatic settings)
 ```bash